mbdavid/LiteDB/README.md

 - Console shell CLI must be always disconected?

 ### To think about
-- Be .NET 3.5 / portable `netstandard 1.4` (run .net 4.6, core, UWP 10, xamarin)
+- Be .NET 3.5 / portable `netstandard 1.4` (run .net 4.6, core, UWP 10, xamarin) - Be more portable as possible (remove Emit, unsafe, ...)
 - Write operation can be in an async Task?
-Will be rock in performance :)
+Will boost performance :) (needs .NET 4)
 - Remove all "unnecessary" code (could be an plugin/add after more stable)
    - Shrink
    - Shell inside core
    - Stats
    - Dump
    - FileStorage (GridFS)
+- IQueryProvider

 ### Regions
    - Database
    - Document
+       - BsonSerializer
+       - JsonSerializer
    - Mapper
+       - Attributes
-       - Json/Bson/Mapper/Linq/Reflections
+       - Linq
    - Engine
        - Pages
        - Services